LiuLiujie/liuliujie.github.io/docs/projects/StrykerCloudAgent.md

    - The admin may want to manually start, pause and close a runner.
 ### Requirements extracted

-- The solution should be able to be deployed by ourselves (public cloud) and our customers (private cloud), or in a hybrid format which the company register their own private runner to our public orchestrator (hybrid cloud).
+- The solution should be able to be deployed by ourselves (public cloud) and our customers (private cloud), or in a hybrid format which our customers register their own private runner to our public orchestrator (hybrid cloud).

 - Orchestrator
   - Communicate with the client